AndrewBarba/apns2/README.md

 ## Requirements

 `apns2` is written entirely in ES2015 and therefore requires Node.js v5 or later.
-I intend to get this working on Node v4 LTS which also supports all ES2015 features, however, I am running into issues with the HTTP/2 requests on the LTS releases.
+I intend to get this working on Node v4 LTS which also supports the relevant ES2015 features, however, I am running into issues with the HTTP/2 requests on the LTS releases.